PriyanK7n/PriyanK7n/README.md

-### Hi there, I'm Priyank  - aka [PriyanK7n]
+### Hi there, I’m Priyank  - aka [PriyanK7n]
-## I'm a Student, Gamer, Developer, and a Blogger!👋
+## I’m a Student, Gamer, Developer, and a Blogger!👋

 - 🔭 I’m currently working on some cool interesting projects involving AI, healthcare & Privacy
-- 🥅 2021 Goals: *
+- 🥅 2021 Goals:
-                 *Finishing Projects End to End
+    * Finishing Projects End to End
     *Collaborate with lots of peeps and explore stuff and learn great things *Following Entrepreneurship and Spreading the knowledge
-                 *Be organized and investing in soft skills *Lookforward to  Mental Clarity and Physical health *Eat , Learn and Move !
+    *Be organized and invest in soft skills
+    *Look forward to  Mental Clarity and Physical health *Eat, Learn and Move!

 - ⚡ Fun fact: I love to play Games and make ideas a reality
-- I beleive in Learning by doing stuff
+- I believe in Learning by doing stuff
-- I beleive that the current Education system needs a whole revamp the current metric being used is dated and not an accurate measure of a person's skill and talent
+- I believe that the current education system needs a whole revamp.
+The current metric being used is dated and not an accurate measure of a person’s skill and talent
 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently pursuing and exploring  AI, ML, DeepLearning, Cloud and NLP
+- 🌱 I’m currently pursuing and exploring  AI, ML, DeepLearning, Cloud, and NLP
 - 💬 Ask me about anything related to Gans/Pytorch/AI privacy
 - 📫 How to reach me:
 [<img align="middle" alt="PriyanK7n | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]
 [<img align="left" alt="PriyanK7n | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]

-- ⚡ Fun fact: I :heart: :dog:s& Entrepeunership
+- ⚡ Fun fact: I :heart: :dog:s& Entrepreunership

 ### Connect with me: